yonaries/yonaries/README.md

-## Hi there, I'm Yonathan! 👋
+## hi there, i'm yonathan! 👋

-### I'm a Product Designer and Developer working with
+### i'm a product designer/design engineer working with

-- JavaScript, Swift
+- typeScript, swift
-- React • SwiftUI • React Native
+- react • swiftUI • react native

-I enjoy building 🏗️ things on the internet.
+i love designing products, enjoy building 🏗️ things on for the internet.